Our family just had our turn with COVID-19. This post is about what I ate every day (think anti-viral foods) to help speed up recovery time.

 First thing in the morning:

-As soon as I tested positive for COVID-19 I made myself a cucumber-celery juice to act quickly and start flushing the virus out of my system.
+As soon as I tested positive for COVID-19 I made myself a green juice to act quickly and start flushing the virus out of my system.

-I drank either a celery or cucumber-celery juice every morning.
+I kept it simple and drank either a celery or cucumber juice every morning.

 These vegetable juices are particularly helpful in flushing out pathogens.